-1) Tour Cashspiels: this category represents the bulk of the events played on tour, including all events that qualify as CTRS sanctioned events.
-It will also include the Grand Slam Of Curling events outside of the four Grand Slams that meet the format requirements for CTRS inclusion.
+1) Tour Cashspiels: this category represents the bulk of the events played on tour, including all events that qualify as Order of Merit sanctioned events.
+It will also include the Grand Slam Of Curling events outside of the four Grand Slams that meet the format requirements for Order of Merit inclusion.

 General rules that apply to all events:

-  All events will utilize a SFM value (including all Playdown/Special events).
+All events will utilize a SFM value.
 This SFM value reflects the quality of the teams participating in the event.
-The SFM value will be calculated using the Order of Merit (OOM) ranking on the Tuesday prior to the event, and will reflect a cumulative total using the following system:
+The SFM value will be calculated using the WCF World Team Ranking on the Tuesday prior to the event, and will reflect a cumulative total using the following system:

 The cumulative SFM number, as calculated above, will then be scaled to a 24-team format.
 This scaled SFM value is now normalized so it does not reflect the number of teams at an event.

 Example: A 32 team event with a cumulative SFM of 5.6:

 The cumulative SFM number does not have a limit.

 After the scaled SFM has been calculated, it will then be adjusted to reflect the number of teams playing in an event.